Performance Breakdown

 - Deep cleaning: 96%

 One thing you’ll notice is the sub-90% score on hard floors, which I’ll explain below.
-Aside from that, it was excellent in the other tests, especially on carpet, where it did well on the surface and embedded debris experiments.
+Aside from that, it performed excellently in the other tests, especially on carpet, where it did well in both the surface and embedded-debris experiments.

 - Quaker oats: 52.4%